Two-photon holographic optogenetics

 Light up the brain with flexible femtosecond lasers!
 The aeroPULSE FS laser is an essential photostimulation tool in any optogenetics lab!

 Stimulating tens to hundreds of neurons in the brain with high spatial and temporal precision is an important topic in neuroscience today.
-Stimulations lets neuroscientists get a deeper understanding of brain functions and the relation to behavior and pathological states.
+Stimulations let neuroscientists get a deeper understanding of brain functions and their relation to behavior and pathological states.
 Over the last decades, various optical stimulation methods have been developed.

 Two-photon holographic optogenetics

 The most successful is two-photon holographic optogenetics which allows stimulating neurons in the brain with high precision and minimal invasion.
 Different stimulation processes require different amounts of pulse energy.
-It is important to choose the most cost-effective femtosecond laser to ensure the correct pulse energy and laser power are available to match the stimulation scheme applied.
+Choosing the most cost-effective femtosecond laser is important to ensure the correct pulse energy and power are available to match the applied stimulation scheme.

-Our aeroPULSE FS series give neuroscientists the flexibility to choose a laser with the pulse energy and repetition rate required to control the right amounts of neurons for their application.
-This removes the risk of tissue damage and associated unnecessary costs, which historically existed due to the need to buy available lasers having too much excess power.
+Our aeroPULSE FS series gives neuroscientists the flexibility to choose a laser with the pulse energy and repetition rate required to control the right amount of neurons for their application.
+This removes the risk of tissue damage and associated unnecessary costs, which historically existed due to the need to buy available lasers with too much excess power.

-The aeroPULSE FS laser portfolio provides you with flexible power choices and with the peace of mind that the laser can be relied upon to perform on demand.
+The aeroPULSE FS laser portfolio provides flexible power choices and peace of mind that the laser can be relied upon to perform on demand.

 Which laser matches your needs and budget?